Klumpke's Palsy Lawyer

 - A shoulder dystocia or a brachial plexus injury at a prior birth

 - Use of forceps or vacuum extractor as an aid in childbirth

-Thankfully, brachial injuries will sometime heal on their own, others may require occupational or physiotherapy, electrostimulation, botox injections, water therapy or surgery to correct the damage.
+Thankfully, brachial injuries will sometime heal on their own.
+Others may require occupational or physiotherapy, electrostimulation, botox injections, water therapy or surgery to correct the damage.
 Prognosis is dependent on the injured site and type of brachial plexus injury.
-Children generally recover within 3 to 4 months of the injury caused during childbirth however some may suffer long term complications.
+Children often recover within 3 to 4 months of the injury caused during childbirth however some may suffer long-term complications.

-Brachial plexus injury is a leading causes of serious injury doctor error lawsuits.
-If you believe that you or your child has been injured by a misake of a doctor in Maryland, call us at 800-553-8082 or click here for a free online, no obligation consultation.
+Brachial plexus injury is a leading cause of serious injury doctor error lawsuits.
+If you believe that you or your child has been injured by a mistake of a doctor in Maryland, call us at 800-553-8082 or click here for a free online, no obligation consultation.